 A brief word on important regulatory and legal matters in Prince William County

-Several laws govern relationships between renters and real estate investors in Northern Virginia.
+Several laws govern relationships between renters and landlords in Northern Virginia.
 The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and property owners in Virginia, and supersedes all leases and county ordinances.
-Furthermore our local governments in and around Prince William County have additional ordinances regarding to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws when they occur.
+Also our local governments in and around Prince William County have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference